nilseri01/capstone-project/README.md

 Backend API list is provided in a Postman Collection, you can download here => https://github.com/nilseri01/capstone-project/raw/master/other/postman/Udacity_Capstone_Project.postman_collection.json
 apiId is <b>402wwyptb5</b> for the project
-(There is no update api since there are a lot of update processed in the background - both DB and ES)
+(There is no update api since there are a lot of updates processed in the background - both DB and ES)

 **Note: Example code from a sample project was used for watermarking => https://medium.com/@rossbulat/image-processing-in-nodejs-with-jimp-174f39336153